 Films: Elf, Independence day, King Kong, Oblivion, Percy Jackson and the Olympians: The Lightning Thief, Sleepless in Seattle.

-The Rockefeller center’s world-famous Christmas tree and Ice Rink make the Rockefeller center a MUST go to location for any New York Christmas Film.
+The Rockefeller center’s world-famous Christmas tree and Ice Rink make the Rockefeller center a MUST-go location for any New York Christmas Film.
 Elf, Home Alone 2, How to be Single all head here at Christmas time.
-Even Miricle on 34th Street which is largely not shot in New
+Even Miricle on 34th Street which is largely not shot in New York Still makes the effort to film at the REAL Rockefeller Center.

 Films: Elf, Miracle on 34th Street, Home Alone 2, Sleepless in Seattle, Spider-man, The Adjustment Bureau, How to Be Single